MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-annotate-and-share-a-snapshot-from-the-ipad-app.md

 <properties
-   pageTitle="Annotate and share a tile, report, or visualization from the Power BI mobile app for iOS" description="Read about sharing tiles, reports, and visualizations from the Microsoft Power BI app for iOS.
-You can send snapshots to anyone, not just colleagues." services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Annotate and share a snapshot of a tile from the iPad app" description="Read about sharing snapshots of tiles from the Microsoft Power BI app for iOS on the iPad.
+You can send tile snapshots to anyone, not just colleagues." services="powerbi" documentationCenter="" authors="maggiesMSFT"